Garbage Guts - Emily S. Smith, published by Larrikin House Genre: Children

 Jen Pritchard has a short story published in Southern Cross Uni magazine.

 Diana Pearce’s poems were published in seven issues of THE MOZZIE throughout 2021.
-She facilitated a 4-week Hunter Writers Centre creative writing course in May and her poems appeared in Hunter Writers Centre competitions.

 Rebecca Trowbridge released Fossilised Lightning, an ecopoetry collection co-authored with Nicole Rain Sellers.
 She had a poem published in Poetry for the Planet: An Anthology of Imagined Futures in October.